Manhattan Plots

 Read in data

 Today we are going to continue to use some different real research data collected by Emma Bilbrey from my team where we conducted many GWAS in apple.
 This work was published in 2021 in New Phytologist and can be found here.
+Click on Sections and go to Supporting Information and youβll find Table S16.
 This data is more complex than a typical GWAS so we are only going to use a small portion of it.

 We will be reading in Table S16 which includes the -log10 p-values for the GWAS conducted across all apples for all features found in the LC-MS negative ionization mode metabolomics dataset.